-Steroids could very well be one of the most powerful drugs the world has ever seen.
-They can truly turn you into a superhuman and there’s no question that bodybuilding has been built on drugs.
-If bodybuilding was a religion, its God would be Steroidius.
-Unfortunately, there comes a time when steroids no longer work regardless of dosages and quality.
+Anabolic steroids are some of the most powerful drugs the world has ever seen.
+They can transform a paper boy into a superhuman.
+Unfortunately, or not, there comes a time when steroids no longer work regardless of the dose and the quality.
 The body just can’t take it anymore.
+The magic is gone.

-Just a week ago the popular bodybuilder Mike Matarazzo died due to heart problems.
-He was 47 years old.
-Matarazzo was also one of the few professional bodybuilders to ever comment on the drug aspect of the beauty contest called bodybuilding.
+A week ago the popular bodybuilder Mike Matarazzo died from heart problems.
+He was one of the few professional bodybuilders willing to talk about drugs.
 Here’s a famous quote by him:

 Worst were the chemicals.
 I have so many memories of being alone in a hotel room the week, five days or two days before a contest, and doing unspeakable things to my body—steroids, growth hormones, diuretics—anything and everything that we as bodybuilders do to achieve a certain look.

-At the same time there are competitors who can abuse anabolic steroids almost their entire life.
-A good example would be Dexter Jackson who has been competing for over 20 years at the highest level and is currently 44 years old getting ready for Mr. Olympia 2014.
-There is no doubt that Jackson has been abusing steroids since forever, just like the rest of the Olympia line-up.
-Very few people would be able to sustain such lifestyle for so long.
+Yet there are competitors abusing anabolic steroids for life.
+A good example would be Dexter Jackson who has been competing at the highest level for over 20 years.
+He is currently 44 years old and getting ready for Mr. Olympia 2014.
+Very few people have the genetics to sustain this lifestyle for so long.

-There is no doubt that in order to maintain similar physique when you’re over 60 years of age you need anabolic steroids.
-The guys above look better than 20 years old bodybuilding maniacs who train naturally and ‘abuse’ every bodybuilding supplement under the sun.
+Naturally maintaining a physique of the magnitude shown above when you are over 60 is a pipe dream.
+The guys above look better than 20-year-old bodybuilding maniacs who train naturally and abuse every bodybuilding supplement under the sun.

 THE TICKING BOMB

-As human beings we are all living under the rule of the ticking bomb.
-No matter who you are there’s a ticking bomb attached to you.
+It doesn’t matter who you are, there’s a ticking bomb attached to you.
 The period between the ignition of the bomb and the final BOOM is called life.
-We all aim to do something before the explosion occurs.

 The God of this world is Time or whatever rules time.
-No matter who you’re, time will get to you in the end.
-There isn’t anything deadlier than a dose of good old time.
-Sooner or later it wrecks everything.
+Regardless of your earthly titles, time will get to you.
+There isn’t anything deadlier than a dose of time.
+Sooner or later, it wrecks everything.

-There are bodybuilders who burn out at the age of 35 while others are competitive until 50 years of age.
-The main differences between those two are genetics and dosages.
-Two bodybuilders can do the same and get different results.
-One may suffer from kidney failure while the other one can win Mr. Olympia 8 times.
-Obviously, we have absolutely no control over that.
-What bodybuilders have control over is listening to their bodies and lowering the dose.
-The fastest way to burn out is to do it all at once when you are too young.
-This reminds us of the good old Bostin Loyd who is barely 22 years old and yet he has used more steroids and synthol than some old school pros.
+There are bodybuilders who burn out at the age of 35 while others remain competitive until their 50th birthday.
+The main differences between those two groups depend on genetics and dosages.
+Two bodybuilders can do the same and get very different results.
+One may suffer from kidney failure whereas the other one could win Mr. Olympia 8 times.

 KNOWING WHEN TO QUIT